cryptobtcbuyer/docs-nibiru/docs/ecosystem/nibi-swap.md

 ## Stableswaps

-Given the proliferation of stablecoins and stable pairs in the Cosmos ecosystem, the Nibi-Swap AMM will support pools based on [Curve’s Stableswap](https://curve.fi/files/stableswap-paper.pdf) curve.
+To synergize with the proliferation of stablecoins and stable pairs in the Cosmos ecosystem, the Nibi-Swap AMM supports **stableswap pools** based on [Curve Finance’s Stableswap curve](https://curve.fi/files/stableswap-paper.pdf).

 The stableswap curve operates like a constant-price curve when a portfolio of assets is balanced and tends toward behaving like a constant-product curve if the tokens lose peg.